blahajjessie/kakaw/api-docs/interface/server-socket.md

 Fields:
 - `correctAnswers` (numeric array) :
-- `score` (number) = the player’s current score, the host will recieve garbage
+- `score` (number) = the player’s current score, the host will receive garbage
-- `scoreChange` (number) = how much their score increased due to this question, The host will recieve garbage
+- `scoreChange` (number) = how much their score increased due to this question, The host will receive garbage
 - `correct` (boolean) : if the player's answer to the question is correct.
-The host will recieve garbage
+The host will receive garbage
-- `leaderboard`: sorted array of `Leaderboard` objects.
+- `leaderboard`: sorted array of [{name: string, score: number }, …]
-- `time` : number: the ammount of time the player took to answer the question
+- `responseTime` : number: the amount of time the player took to answer the question (ms)

-future:
-- `questionIndex` : the index of the question started.
+- `index` : the index of the question started.

 ## `playerAction`

 future:

-Every time a player completes an action (join, answer) the host is sent this message It will contain a player id and username that has completed the most recent action.
+This may be sent many times rapidly on the case of a host just connecting.

 Fields:
 - `playerId`: The playerid who completed the action